SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 weight: 30
 ---

-MLW provides a version controlled project-based structure to organize all the data science resources including data, code, models, neural network architectures, inference pipelines and training workflows.
+Machine Learning Workbench (MLW) provides a version-controlled project-based structure to organize all the data science resources including data, code, models, neural network architectures, inference pipelines, and training workflows.

 Projects functionality includes:

-* Creating a new project
+* Creating a new project.
-* Adding resources to the project - drag and drop, upload single or multiple files
+* Adding resources to the project - drag and drop, upload single or multiple files.
-* Committing a project - version management
+* Committing a project - version management.

 ***Add New Project***

-To create a new project, click the **+Add Project** button, fill the form with **Project Name** and **Project Description**, and click the **Add Project** button.
+To create a new project, click **+Add Project**, fill the form with **Project Name** and **Project Description**, and click **Add Project**.
 This will create a new project with the given name.
 The new project will not contain any resources.

 ![projects manager](/images/zementis/mlw-app-add-project.png)